-Building Height Requirements for Structures Fronting Foothill Boulevard in the Village Center
+7.2.3 Building Height Requirements for Structures Fronting Foothill Boulevard in the Village Center

-All structures fronting Foothill Boulevard in the Village Center, except institutional structures, are subject to the requirements of 7.2.3.1 and 7.2.3.2 below.
+All structures fronting Foothill Boulevard in the Village Center, except institutional structures and multi-family residential structures in the MU 12 and MU 25 Districts and in the DVSP-HEIOZ, are subject to the requirements of 7.2.3.1 and 7.2.3.2 below.
 These height requirements shall be measured from the existing sidewalk grade along Foothill Boulevard.

-Institutional structures fronting Foothill Boulevard in the Village Center are exempt from the requirements of 7.2.3.1 and 7.2.3.2, and shall be subject to the provisions of the Public/Semi-Public zone as defined in the Zoning Code.
+Institutional structures fronting Foothill Boulevard in the Village Center are exempt from the requirements of 7.2.3.1 and 7.2.3.2 and shall be subject to the provisions of the Public/Semi-Public zone as defined in the Zoning Code.